Sainte-Mère-Église

 Sainte-Mère-Église (/fr/) is a commune in the northwestern French department of Manche, in Normandy.
 On 1 January 2016, the former communes of Beuzeville-au-Plain, Chef-du-Pont, Écoquenéauville and Foucarville were merged into Sainte-Mère-Église.
 On 1 January 2019, the former communes of Carquebut and Ravenoville were merged into Sainte-Mère-Église.

+The commune is listed as a Village étape.

 Geography

 Sainte-Mère-Église lies in a flat area of the Cotentin Peninsula known locally as le Plain (as opposed to the standard French term la plaine).
 The Plain is bounded on the west by the Merderet River and by the English channel to the east, and by the communes of Valognes and Carentan to the north and south, respectively.
 Besides Sainte-Mère-Église, the Plain's other major town is Montebourg, and its coast includes Utah Beach.

 Although most of the Cotentin Peninsula belongs to the Armorican Massif, the Plain is part of the Paris Basin.
 Argillaceous limestone from the Sinemurian contributes to the region's dairy product appellation (AOC) Isigny-Sainte-Mère, which it shares with Bessin.

 Horse breeding has long been practiced in the Plain, which is regarded as the cradle of the Anglo-Norman horse breed, the product of English stallions and mares from the Cotentin Peninsula.